 |Teams explore tools after information gathered on the Student, Environments, and Tasks is analyzed and used to address the following questions:

-Is it expected that the student will not be able to make reasonable progress toward educational goals without assistive technology devices and services?
+Is it expected that the student will not be able to make reasonable progress toward educational goals without AT devices and services?

 If yes, describe what a useful system of supports, devices, and services for the student would be like if there were such a system of Tools.